 Aalto University's A+ is subject to the EU's accessibility directive, the aim of which is to ensure equality in a digitalised society and set uniform requirements for accessibility.

 A+ was launched in 2013.
 The site's current accessibility standard is WCAG 2.1, level AA.
 The requirements of the Directive have been taken into account in the development of the website, and the work continues.
 The information in this statement is based on self-assessment carried out in the summer of 2020.
+It has been updated after new platform releases.

 Aalto University and the Educational Technology Development and Integration team, in the department of Computer Science, are committed to observing accessibility standards.
 The following measures are implemented in order to achieve this goal: